istaykov/ofcom_broadband/README.md

 ## Insights Deep Dive

 ### Regional Observations:

+#### Regional Disparities

+The choropleth map visualization revealed significant regional disparities in broadband coverage, particularly in compliance with the Universal Service Obligation (USO).

+* **Top-Performing Areas**: Urban centers such as **Birmingham** and **Leeds** demonstrated exceptionally high compliance rates, with a large proportion of premises meeting USO criteria.

+* **Other High-Compliance Regions**: Areas such as **Durham**, **Cornwall**, **Buckinghamshire**, **Manchester**, **Liverpool**, **Sheffield**, **City of Edinburgh**, and **Glasgow City** also exhibited relatively strong broadband coverage compared to their neighbors.

+* **Lagging Regions**: Despite overall improvements, certain rural and peripheral areas still face significant gaps in coverage, indicating a need for targeted infrastructure investments.

+#### Dominance of Suboptimal Coverage

+The choropleth map predominantly displayed pale yellow-green hues, signaling widespread inadequacies in broadband infrastructure across many regions:

+* This visualization highlighted the dominance of **suboptimal broadband coverage** in numerous areas, emphasizing the pressing need for infrastructure upgrades to meet current and future demands.
+* While some progress has been observed, the prevalence of substandard broadband availability underscores the challenges in achieving nationwide digital equity.

+#### Urban vs. Rural Divide

+The analysis further revealed a stark contrast in broadband coverage between urban and rural areas:

+* **Urban Success Stories**: Smaller urban regions like Brighton exhibited superior broadband coverage despite their relatively limited geographic footprint.

+* **Rural Disparities**: Adjacent rural areas, such as Lewes, showed significantly lower compliance with USO standards, reflecting a broader trend of underinvestment in rural broadband infrastructure.

+* These disparities suggest a persistent gap in broadband accessibility, driven by the higher costs and logistical challenges of deploying infrastructure in less densely populated areas.

 1. #### Top-Performing Areas:
 * **Kingston upon Hull**: Nearly 100% coverage for Full Fibre and Gigabit broadband.